morganwilliamsb/website/works.md

 : Commissioned by the Park Lane Group with funds provided by the RVW Trust.
 : First performed on 13 July 2020 by Hannah Weirich & Ulrich Löffler @ Studio of Ensemble Musikfabrik (Köln, DE).

+#### Severn *(2019)*
+**Clarinet in A, Bass Clarinet in Bb, Mandolin, Guitar, Violin, Viola, Cello**
+Duration: ca. 8′
+: Written for the New European Ensemble.
+: First performed on 3 April 2019 by the New European Ensemble @ Korzo Theatre (Den Haag, NL).

 #### Double Double *(2018)*
 **String Quartet**
 Duration: ca. 14’30”